revilowaldow/BITC/Sessions/2025/04 06 - Session 43.md

 Surprised when asked about [[Rev]]

 [[Rev]] split personalisties
-The villager are helping me
+The villagers are helping me